 |Primer – £12|

-There’s one beauty look that will never work on me, and that is dewy skin.
-Whilst I see so many bloggers looking radiant with their glowing complexions, when I try it, you’d think I’d just finished the most intense workout.
+There’s one beauty look that will never work for me, and that is dewy skin.
+Whilst I see so many bloggers looking radiant with their glowing complexions when I try it, you’d think I’d just finished the most intense workout.
 It just doesn’t suit my overall look and I much prefer a matte finish, which luckily is a major beauty trend this A/W. With that in mind, when I was in search of a new primer to try, I opted for this option from The Body Shop.

 I was quite interested to see how this worked on me, having combination skin leaning more to the dry side but with a slightly oily t-zone and eyelids.
-I usually find products that are aimed for oily skin, often highlight and dehydrate my skin even more, but impressively this does neither.
+I usually find products that are aimed at oily skin, often highlight and dehydrate my skin even more, but impressively this does neither.
 It works as it says it should, creating a smooth base for you to apply foundation onto.
-Its worth noting this does nothing for pores, Body Shop have a different primer to conceal those, but it doesn’t clog or enhance them either.
+It’s worth noting this does nothing for pores, Body Shop has a different primer to conceal those, but it doesn’t clog or enhance them either.
 To test its shine eliminating powers to the limit I wore this right through the summer heat wave without any powder, and somehow remained shine-free and with my foundation still intact by the evening.
-This primer is definitely coming with me whenever I go to somewhere with a warmer climate (not hard when your from Manchester) to stop any face melting mishaps.
+This primer is definitely coming with me whenever I go to somewhere with a warmer climate (not hard when you’re from Manchester) to stop any face melting mishaps.